aws-samples/amazon-transcribe-live-call-analytics/lca-agentassist-setup-stack/README.md

 ### **Amazon Kendra Fallback Response**

-If all else fails, and there are no matching Agent Assist responses found, the user’s utterance will be sent to Amazon Kendra.
+If all else fails, and there are no matching Agent Assist responses found based on the items you configured usiong Content Designer (above), the user’s utterance will be sent to Amazon Kendra.
+Kendra searches its index of unstructured documents such as crawled web pages, word or PDF documents, or documents ingested from any of Kendra's wide variety of other data source connectors.
 The Amazon Kendra confidence threshold for Kendra Fallback responses can be configured in the QnABot on AWS settings, under the setting name `ALT_SEARCH_KENDRA_FALLBACK_CONFIDENCE_SCORE.`

-### **Rebuild Lex & Sync FAQs to Kendra**
+### **Rebuild Lex Bot**

-Once all the Agent Assist responses have been defined, the last step is to rebuild the Lex bot and sync Amazon Kendra.
+Once all the Agent Assist responses have been defined, you must rebuild the Lex bot.
 Choose the menu in the upper right corner (⋮), and choose **Rebuild Lex**.

 <img src="../images/lca-agentassist-qnabot-lexrebuild.png" alt="Rebuild Lex" width="200"/>

-After rebuilding Lex, also resync Kendra FAQs, which will sync all the FAQ items to Kendra.
+### **Sync Kendra FAQs**

+This step is required if you selected DISABLED for Agent Assist QnAbot Embeddings API during deployment, in which case Kendra FAQ queries are used by QnABot to check if the caller's utterance matches a preconfigured, and synchronized, FAQ item.

 <img src="../images/lca-agentassist-qnabot-syncfaq.png" alt="Sync Kendra FAQ" width="200"/>